-Upon matriculation, all students are sorted into one of eight advisory colleges named after some of Colorado's 58 14ers (mountains that are 14,000 feet or higher).
+Upon matriculation, all students are sorted into one of six advisory colleges named after some of Colorado's 58 14ers (mountains that are 14,000 feet or higher).
 These colleges are comprised of students from all four years of medical school.

-Advisory colleges encourage camaraderie, emotional and academic support, and peer mentorship.
+COMPASS colleges encourage camaraderie, emotional and academic support, and peer mentorship.

 Alpha Omega Alpha (AOA), the

 National Honor Medical Society, was organized in 1902 by students at the

 College of Physicians and Surgeons in Chicago for medical students who have

 excelled academically and have shown promise of becoming leaders in the